Backpacker Economics: Saving Tips For Your Big Trip….

 Either way you’re going to need every last dollar you have and clever pre-drinking or going out on special/student nights only will become your new thing, or even better?
 Maybe lay off the binge for a good few weeks?

 Added Tip: This is made easier if your second job means you work Friday or Saturday evenings.
-Be on the side of the bar earning the money, not spending it.
+Be on the other side of the bar earning the money, not spending it.

 Estimated 6 month Saving: $100 night a week saved=$2600